cloud-design-dev/ibmcloud-python-examples/README.md

 ## Major WIP

 ## Pre-reqs
- - IBM Cloud python sdks installed
+ - IBM Cloud API Key

- - SoftLayer slcli installed
+ - SoftLayer slcli installed (If wanting to interact with the SoftLayer API aka anything in the `classic` directory)
- - IBM Cloud API Key and
- - Classic Infra username/API keys (If wanting to interact with the SoftLayer API)
+ - Classic Infra username/API keys (If wanting to interact with the SoftLayer API aka anything in the `classic` directory)

 ## Authorization